 All about Pacific dulse seaweed

-*Coming February 2023 – Winter Waters PNW – a series of events celebrating seaweed as a culinary ingredient*
+*Every February, please join us for – Winter Waters PNW – a series of events celebrating seaweed as a culinary ingredient*

 They call it the bacon of the sea.
 Does an extremely nutritious vegetable with no impact on the earth that can taste like bacon sound too good to be true?
 Meet Pacific dulse seaweed, a burgeoning food trend with roots right here in Oregon.